jaykay12/tech/_posts/2025-08-02-hadoop-mapreduce-hdfs.md

 ## Key Features of Hadoop

 These are mainly:
-- Distributed storage and processing allow it to store extremely large datasets and query them.
+- **Distributed Storage and Processing** allow it to store extremely large datasets and query them.
-- Horizontal scalability without requiring high-end machines.
+- **Horizontal scalability** without requiring high-end machines.
-- Data locality optimization, moving computation to where the data resides.
+- **Data locality optimization**, moving computation to where the data resides.
-- Resilience to failure via replication and task re-execution.
+- **Resilience to failure** via replication and task re-execution.

-These 4 features make Hadoop well-suited for batch data processing, log analysis, and ETL pipelines.
+`These 4 features make Hadoop well-suited for batch data processing, log analysis, and ETL pipelines.`

 Hadoop is a classic case study for distributed computing, where computation happens across multiple nodes to increase the overall efficiency and scale.

 ---